top of page

 Cosmetic Surgery & Medical Procedure Assessment & Support

 People have surgery for various reasons, for example to treat a health problem, rectify a bodily issue or to change their appearance.
 Whatever the reason for surgery, it is widely recognised that pre and post surgery processes can have a significant impact on psychological wellbeing.
-Further, research shows that psychological wellbeing can significantly impact surgery outcomes, therefore accessing psychological assessment and support is an essential element of the surgery process.
+Further, research shows that psychological wellbeing can significantly impact surgery outcomes, therefore accessing psychological assessment and support is often an essential element of the surgery process.

 Surgery not only impacts the body physically, it can also significantly impact how a person feels, their sense of self and their identity.
 Leading up to an operation it is common for people to feel anxious, worried, stressed or uncertain.
 Whilst these feelings are fairly normal & common, they can spiral into bigger issues such as extreme anxiety, phobias, panic attacks or low mood.
 Medical procedure phobias, for example a fear of needles, anaesthesia or treatment processes, are common.
 Some people may experience low mood or self-esteem issues.
 This is often the case in those who are considering cosmetic (plastic) surgery, and may even be the driving factor behind their decision for treatment.